leerob/dart-react-todo/README.md

 #### /views/

-The final piece will be the OverReact UI components to display the data.
+The final piece will be the OverReact UI components to display the store's data.
 We defined a top-level `TodoApp` component in `main.dart`.
-This is what we refer to as a "container" component.
+This is what we refer to as a ["container"](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) component.
 It subscribes to our store and dispatches actions.
 It does *not* handle displaying UI components.

 **todo_app.dart**
 ```dart